-Subject to Ontario law, effective as of the date that the Units have been transferred to the charitable trust, the charitable trustee's sole discretion:
+Subject to Ontario law, effective as of the date that the Units have been transferred to the charitable trust, the charitable trustee may, at the charitable trustee's sole discretion:

-- rescind as void any vote cast by a prohibited owner prior to the REIT's discovery that the Units have been transferred to the charitable trust; and - recast the vote in accordance with the desires of the charitable trustee acting for the benefit of the beneficiary of the charitable trust.
+- i. rescind as void any vote cast by a prohibited owner prior to the REIT's discovery that the Units have been transferred to the charitable trust; and - ii. recast the vote in accordance with the desires of the charitable trustee acting for the benefit of the beneficiary of the charitable trust.